agentary-ai/agentary-js/README.md

 - **Quantized Models**: Support for efficient quantized models (Q4, Q8, etc.) for optimal performance
 - **Streaming Generation**: Real-time token streaming with Time to First Byte (TTFB) metrics
 - **Function Calling**: Built-in support for tool/function calling capabilities
-- **Multi-Model Support**: Use different models for chat, function calling, planning, and reasoning tasks
+- **Multi-Model Support**: Use different models for chat, tool use and reasoning.
 - **Agentic Workflows**: Create and execute complex multi-step agent workflows with conditional logic
 - **Tool Integration**: Register custom tools for agents to use during workflow execution
-- **Zero Server**: Complete client-side execution with no data leaving the user's device

 ## 📦 Installation